Steps for Setting Up a Workshop

 Adults learn how to use the Kidpower approach for helping their children learn and develop age-appropriate People Safety skills.
 Your class can focus on any age range, infancy to teen.
 Participants practice ways to foster the skills through upbeat, experiential practice without using fear as a motivator.

-Parent/Child Workshop – 2 hours – 20 children accompanied by parents (15 children recommended if the group includes children under six)
+Parent-Child Workshop for 5 to 10 year-olds – 2 hours – 20 children accompanied by parents (15 children recommended if the group includes children under six)

 Classroom/Afterschool Workshop – 1-6 hours – 35 students at a time (Service hours can be divided between classes at the same location)